Brazilian Naval Revolts

+The United States supported the incumbent government against the insurgents.

 First revolt

 In November 1891, President Marshal Deodoro da Fonseca, amid a political crisis compounded by the effects of an economic crisis, in flagrant violation of the new constitution, decided to "solve" the political crisis by ordering the closure of Congress, supported mainly by the Paulista oligarchy.
 The Navy, still resentful of the circumstances and outcomes of the coup that had put an end to the monarchy in Brazil, under the leadership of admiral Custódio José de Melo, rose up and threatened to bombard the city of Rio de Janeiro, then the capital of Brazil.
 To avoid a civil war, marshal Deodoro resigned the presidency in 23 November.

 With the resignation of Deodoro, after just nine months from the beginning of his administration, vice president Floriano Peixoto took office.
 The 1891 Constitution, however, provided for a new election if the presidency or vice-presidency became vacant sooner than two years in office.
 The opposition then accused Floriano of staying as head of the nation illegally.